sphinx-extensions2/sphinx-autodoc2/docs/apidocs/aiida/aiida.orm.rst

    Container class that represents the collection of objects of a particular entity type.

+   .. rubric:: Initialization

+   Construct a new entity collection.

+   :param entity_class: the entity type e.g. User, Computer, etc
+   :param backend: the backend instance to get the collection for, or use the default

    .. py:method:: _entity_base_cls() -> typing.Type[aiida.orm.entities.EntityType]
       :canonical: aiida.orm.entities.Collection._entity_base_cls
       :abstractmethod: